Table of Contents

 - Increased appetite.

-Generally, cocaine detox and withdrawal takes about a week, however the length and severity of withdrawal varies based on the length of time the individual was abusing cocaine and the usual amount of cocaine consumption.
+Generally, cocaine detox takes about a week.
+The length and level of withdrawal symptoms is based on the length of time the person was using cocaine.
+It also depends on the usual amount of cocaine used daily.

 Cocaine Addiction Recovery